fbpx

 Basically, the mightier your mitochondria, the mightier your chances of living longer.

-Correspondingly, there’s now less praising of “grazing” as a diet tool!
+In fact, there’s now less praising of “grazing” as a diet tool!

-A study published in Cell Metabolism reported that mice who continually grazed on food for 100 days gained weight and developed high cholesterol, high blood glucose and liver damage.
+A study published in Cell Metabolism reported that mice who continually grazed on food for 100 days gained weight.

 In contrast, mice who fasted for 16 hours a day — but ate the same total amount of food during non-fasting periods — weighed less, stayed healthy and performed better when exercising.